 If your company already has a custom metrics pipeline, follow these steps:

 - Convert your data into one of the supported data formats.
-You can send data in Wavefront data format, Graphite data format, and OpenTSDB data format.
+You can send data in Operations for Applications data format, Graphite data format, and OpenTSDB data format.

 - Set up a Wavefront proxy.
 If you have a proxy installed in your environment, consider using that - or you can install a new proxy.
 See Installing and Managing Proxies